About Betsy Todd, MPH, RN

 An ‘otherworldly’ state.

 By the time I’d been up for 24 hours straight, I was operating at a level about two beats behind everyone around me.
 Physically, I felt a little off-balance, as though I might fall if I didn’t step carefully.
 My brain seemed mired in muck, and I found myself trying to recall what I knew about depleting bodily stores of ATP.
 Preparing to return to work around hour 26, I stared into my lunch box.
-I couldn’t remember what food I […]
+I couldn’t remember what food I was supposed […]

 2018-05-21T08:29:35-04:00May 21st, 2018|Nursing|4 Comments